What Is Phishing-as-a-Service (PhaaS) and How to Protect Against It

-In this article, we will define Phishing-as-a-Service, discuss how is it a cyber risk for business users, and how you can shelter your organization from it.
+In this article, we will define Phishing-as-a-Service, discuss how is it a cyber risk for business users, and how you can protect your organization from it.

-Phishing-as-a-Service (PhaaS) uses a software-as-a-service business model providing access to a phishing kit (phishing pages, fake websites, etc.) in exchange for a fee.
-Cybercriminals are service providers, selling access to the tools and knowledge necessary to carry out a phishing attack.
+Phishing-as-a-service uses a software-as-a-service business model providing access to a phishing kit (phishing pages, fake websites, etc.) in exchange for a fee.
+Cybercriminals are service providers that sell access to the tools and knowledge necessary for a phishing attack.

-Traditionally, creating a phishing campaign required a broad set of skills, but Phishing-as-a-Service managed to change all that, allowing even a novice to conduct an attack.
-At the same time, PhaaS gave hackers a new way to obtain revenue.
+Usually, creating a phishing campaign requires a broad set of skills.
+Phishing-as-a-Service enables even a novice to conduct an attack.

-We define phishing as a malicious technique that aims to steal personal data using deception.
-Threat actors impersonate a trustworthy entity by copying its logo, colors, official website, etc. The success of a phishing campaign depends on how realistic it is.
+Adversaries can impersonate a trustworthy entity by copying the appropriate company logo, colors, official website, etc. The success of a phishing campaign depends on how realistic its message is.

 Phishing campaigns use legitimate-looking login pages that induce the unsuspecting victims a sense of trust.
-The targets are tricked into revealing confidential information like usernames and passwords, credit card details, etc. Once harvested, this data can be used in financial fraud, identity theft, to access the victims’ accounts, to blackmail them, or can be sold on the dark web.
+The targets are tricked into revealing confidential information like usernames and passwords, credit card details, etc. Once the victim connects, this data can be used in financial fraud, identity theft, to access the victims’ accounts, or blackmail them.
+In some cases, hackers sell the data on the dark web, to other malicious actors.

-Initially, PhaaS vendors were advertising their products on the darknet, but now you can see them trying to find customers even on the regular Internet.
+Initially, PhaaS vendors were only advertising their products on the darknet.
+Lately, you can see them trying to find customers for phishing pages even on the regular Internet.

-When a customer is interested to use Phishing-as-a-Service, he buys a phishing kit.
+When a customer is interested in using Phishing-as-a-Service, he buys a phishing kit.
 Prices for phishing kits can begin from only $40.
 Just like for any other product, vendors use marketing techniques to increase sales.
 They even offer discounts and Black Friday deals.

 Some phishing kits are designed to send a copy of the stolen data to the creator of the PhaaS, allowing skilled hackers to make more money by using them in future malicious endeavors or directly selling them to a third party.

 All these components of a phishing kit provided by a phishing service show us even more that they are intended for persons who want to be involved in cyberattacks but do not have the technical abilities to do it on their own.

 Why Is PhaaS a Growing Problem for Organizations?

-This new way of cybercriminals doing money proved to be a success, making it more and more frequently used.
-The FBI’s 2021 Internet Crime Report, shows that phishing, in all its forms, is the fastest-growing criminal activity on the Internet, with 241,342 reported cases in 2020, and 323,972 cases in 2021.
+This new way of cybercriminals making money proved to be a success, making it more and more frequently used.
+The FBI’s 2022 Internet Crime Report shows that phishing remains the most common criminal activity on the Internet.
+There were 300,497 reported cases in 2022, that led to a loss of $52,089,159.

 One of the reasons for the high numbers in the FBI report is the appearance of Phishing-as-a-Service.
-In their early days, phishing campaigns required threat actors to achieve a high level of technical knowledge, Phishing-as-a-Service makes the whole process a lot faster and more inclusive for every criminal mind.
+In their early days, phishing campaigns required attackers to achieve a high level of technical knowledge.
+Phishing-as-a-Service made the whole process a lot faster and more inclusive for every criminal mind.

 How to Protect Your Company Against PhaaS?

-Although there’s nothing you can do to stop the growing PhaaS industry, individuals and organizations can learn how to protect themselves from the increased volume, and sophistication of the attacks produced using Phishing-as-a-Service.
+There’s nothing you can do to stop the growing PhaaS industry.
+However, individuals and organizations can learn how to protect themselves from the attacks produced using Phishing-as-a-Service.

-- Spelling errors and formatting variations are another sign of phishing emails.
+Spelling errors and formatting variations are another sign of phishing emails.
 However, this indicator might disappear in the years to come, due to generative AI.

-Phishing emails will request your credential in one form or another, so be very reluctant of divulging your personal information online.
+Phishing emails will request your credentials in one form or another, so be very reluctant to divulge your personal information online.

-- Training your employees to spot phishing campaigns should be a top priority as most attacks against businesses start by targeting an employee.
+Train your employees to spot phishing campaigns.
+Most attacks against businesses start by targeting an employee.
 Education alone is not enough, but is, however, an important security measure.

 How Can Heimdal® Help?

-The PhaaS trend is nowhere close to the end, as it brings many advantages to skilled hackers – more money, fewer risks – and newcomers as well – professional-level phishing attacks at one click away.
-The only ones who see the flaws in it are we, the potential targets.
+The PhaaS trend is nowhere close to the end, as it brings many advantages to skilled hackers – more money, and fewer risks.
+Newcomers are also on board with being able to launch professional-level attacks without gaining the actual skills.